xonai-computing/xonai-dashboard/docs/setup-aws-dbx.md

 This will change after bootstrapping a Databricks cluster with our init script which is the topic of the next section.

 ## Databricks Cluster Configuration
-Our bootstrap script [bootstrap-aws-dbx.sh](../scripts/bootstrap-aws-dbx.sh) automates the installation of collector daemons that periodically transmit telemetry data.
+The bootstrap script [bootstrap-aws-dbx.sh](../scripts/bootstrap-aws-dbx.sh) automates the installation of collector daemons that periodically transmit telemetry data.
 It can be stored and referenced in multiple ways, for example as a [Workspace file](https://docs.databricks.com/en/files/workspace.html) whose path is then added to the
 [initialization script](https://docs.databricks.com/en/init-scripts/cluster-scoped.html#configure-a-cluster-scoped-init-script-using-the-ui) list.
 The "Init Scripts" tab can be found in the
 "Advanced Options" section at the bottom of a cluster configuration page: